There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 The first type is where you explain in-depth how to use a specific product.

-For example, I did this in one chapter of my advanced guide to link building when I covered how to use the tool ScrapeBox.
+For example, we did this in one chapter of our advanced guide to link building when we covered how to use the tool ScrapeBox.

 The key is to not only include incredible detail but also make it useful.
 Show readers how to actually accomplish something with the product:

-In this example, I showed my readers how to find free proxies and build links with the tools.
+In this example, we showed our readers how to find free proxies and build links with the tools.

 This type of tutorial works best when you have a fairly well-known product already (most SEOs know ScrapeBox even if they haven’t used it).
 Because of this, this type of tutorial often lends itself to selling products as an affiliate.